Ed O'Neill: Professional football career

-Pittsburgh Steelers (1969)

-O'Neill was signed as an undrafted free agent by the Pittsburgh Steelers in 1969 under rookie head coach Chuck Noll but was cut in training camp, having to compete with fellow rookie defensive lineman "Mean Joe" Greene and L. C. Greenwood for a roster spot.
+O'Neill was signed as an undrafted free agent by the Pittsburgh Steelers in 1969 under rookie head coach Chuck Noll but was cut in training camp, having to compete with fellow rookie defensive linemen Joe Greene and L.C.
+Greenwood for a roster spot.
 Both became key members of the Steel Curtain defense during the Steelers success in the 1970s.
-Later, while on Married... with Children, O'Neill played a former high school football star who had failed to make it big and constantly reminisced about his "glory days" at Polk High ("I once scored four touchdowns in a single game").
-As part of this theme, former Pittsburgh Steelers great and Pro Football Hall of Fame quarterback Terry Bradshaw also made two guest appearances on the show.
+Later, while on Married... with Children, O'Neill played a former high school football star who had failed to make it big and frequently reminisced about his "glory days" at Polk High ("I once scored four touchdowns in a single game").
 O'Neill worked as a substitute social studies teacher at his alma mater Ursuline High School before becoming an actor.

-Career
+Acting career

+1979–1986: Early acting roles

 O'Neill re-enrolled at Youngstown State after being cut by the Steelers and was one of the first students at the school's new theater program.
-Later, in 1979, he played a boxer opposite Danny Aiello in the Broadway play Knockout.
+Later, in 1979, he played a boxer opposite Danny Aiello in the Broadway play Knockout at the Helen Hayes Theatre.
+Richard Eder of The New York Times described the performance as "chilling" adding, "As Paddy Klonski, the brutal young boxer, Edward O'Neill's towering physique, peaceful smile and empty eyes form a genuinely frightening presence".
 It was there that he was seen by director William Friedkin and landed his first movie role, as a police detective in Cruising, starring Al Pacino.

-In 1985, O'Neill appeared alongside Jeff Kinsland in a Red Lobster commercial.
+In 1985, O'Neill appeared in a Red Lobster commercial.
 He made a brief guest appearance in The Equalizer.
 In 1986, he was cast as NYPD detective Jimmy "Popeye" Doyle for the planned television series Popeye Doyle.
 The character had originally appeared in the motion picture The French Connection (played by Gene Hackman).
 The two-hour made-for-television movie/pilot was filmed and shown on network television.
 O'Neill received good reviews for his performance, and the pilot received positive ratings, but the series was not picked up for production.